Cohen-Macaulayness of absolute integral closures: Introduction

 It is hopefully obvious that the methods and results of this paper rely crucially on my joint work \cite{BhattLuriepadicRH1} with Jacob Lurie.
 The argument outlined above for proving Theorem~\ref{RPlusCMIntro} emerged in various discussions with Peter Scholze over a long period of time; indeed, the prospect of approaching Theorem~\ref{RPlusCMIntro} by tilting (as in Scholze's thesis \cite{ScholzePerfectoidSpaces}) to \cite{HHCM} was one of the first questions we ever discussed, back in 2011.
 Both Lurie and Scholze have declined to be co-authors on this article.
 I am extremely grateful to both of them for discussions, encouragement, and their friendship over the years.

-I am deeply indebted to Johan de Jong and Mel Hochster: besides countless conversations and their encouragement over years, the results discussed here address questions that first came up in my thesis work supervised by de Jong and concern areas of mathematics where Hochster (with collaborators, notably Huneke) has had a transformative impact.
+I am deeply indebted to Johan de Jong and Mel Hochster: besides countless conversations and their encouragement over years, the question addressed here first came up in my thesis work supervised by de Jong and concern areas of mathematics where Hochster (with collaborators, notably Huneke) has had a transformative impact.
 I would like thank my colleagues on the ``BuBbLeSZ" team (Manuel Blickle, Gennady Lyubeznik, Anurag Singh, Wenliang Zhang) for our multiple collaborations and conversations.
 In particular, the goal of one of these projects, \cite{BBLSZRHC}, is to give soft proofs of various results in equal characteristic commutative algebra using the classical Riemann-Hilbert correspondence (over $\mathbf{C}$ and $\mathbf{F}_p$ respectively); working on \cite{BBLSZRHC} provided a very useful guide for contemplating the shape of a mixed characteristic analog.
 I would also like to thank Bogdan Zavyalov: his proof of Poincar\'e duality for rigid spaces (inspired by some ideas of Gabber), which he kindly explained during his stay at Michigan in Fall 2019, was an important source of inspiration for the duality compatibility in \cite{BhattLuriepadicRH1} that plays an essential role in this paper.

-Finally, many thanks are due to Kestutis Cesnavicus, Rankeya Datta, Ofer Gabber, Ray Heitmann, Wei Ho, Craig Huneke, Linquan Ma, Zsolt Patakfalvi, Karl Schwede, Kazuma Shimomoto, Paul Roberts, Kevin Tucker, Joe Waldron and Jakub Witaszek for a number of helpful exchanges during the preparation of this paper, and to Yves Andr\'e, Sasha Beilinson, David Hansen, Luc Illusie, Srikanth Iyengar and Akhil Mathew for inspiring discussions related to the mathematics in this paper.
-I was supported by NSF grant DMS \#1801689, a Packard fellowship, and the Simons Foundation grant \#622511.
+Finally, many thanks are due to Dan Abramovich, K\k{e}stutis \v{C}esnavi\v{c}ius, Rankeya Datta, Ofer Gabber, Ray Heitmann, Wei Ho, Craig Huneke, Linquan Ma, Zsolt Patakfalvi, Karl Schwede, Kazuma Shimomoto, Paul Roberts, Kevin Tucker, Joe Waldron, Jakub Witaszek and Wenliang Zhang for a number of helpful exchanges during the preparation of this paper, and to Yves Andr\'e, Sasha Beilinson, David Hansen, Luc Illusie, Srikanth Iyengar and Akhil Mathew for inspiring discussions related to the mathematics in this paper.
+I was supported by NSF DMS (\#1801689, \#1952399, \#1840234), a Packard fellowship, and the Simons Foundation (\#622511).